What role does reflection play in the PBL process?

 1. Plan when and how students will engage in a reflective process.

 3. Initially, start small with quick ways for them to reflect.
-As students become more familiar with the process, you can elaborate on your reflection methods.
+You can elaborate on your reflection methods as students become more familiar with the process.

 Previous